 Chinese Evergreen, or Aglaonema, makes a great office plant because it requires very little maintenance.
 It can also thrive in low light and remove toxins from the air.

-This plant, also known as Hedera helix, is a clinging evergreen vine that can reduce airborne fecal matter particles and filter out formaldehyde.
+English Ivy, also known as Hedera helix, is a clinging evergreen vine that can reduce airborne fecal matter particles and filter out formaldehyde.

 As disturbing as it is to know those airborne particles exist, it’s good English Ivy can take care of it.
 This is another plant ideal for those stale office environments lacking a lot of fresh air circulating.